top of Disneyland entrance, Disney characters' heads carved out of pumpkins, left to right, Daisy, Goofy, Mickey, Donald, Minnie

 Ice Cream with Halloween Sprinkles

-Clarabelle’s Hand-Scooped Ice Cream in California Adventure and Gibson Girl Ice Cream Parlor in Disneyland offer hand-scooped ice cream with sprinkles.
+Clarabelle’s Hand-Scooped Ice Cream in California Adventure and Gibson Girl Ice Cream Parlor in Disneyland Park offer hand-scooped ice cream with sprinkles.
 In our many visits, the sprinkles, including seasonal sprinkles, have been gluten-free.
 Always talk to a manager, ask them to scoop your ice cream with gluten-allergy protocols, get a cup, and confirm if the sprinkles are still safe, as Disney cautions that suppliers can change.

 No gluten ingredients in these plastic buckets.
 Most locations sell these buckets with popcorn, which is gluten-free and ubiquitous throughout the parks.
 Some locations include cotton candy with the bucket purchase, so be sure to select one of the cotton candies with a gluten-free logo on the label.